leonidn22/Rabbit-manager-worker/README.md

 # Rabbit-manager-worker

 This is the excersise to create:
-1. manager reads continuosly file of sql inserts and put it into RabbitMQ queue
+1. manager reads continuosly file of sql inserts and puts it into RabbitMQ queue
-2. worker recieves messages from RabbitMQ and perform SQl's in MySQL DB
+2. worker recieves messages from RabbitMQ and executes SQL's in MySQL DB

 The work done using Python3 asyncio library.
 It requires at minimum python3.5